-UTMD paid no other fees to Jones Simkins, P.C. in either 2007 or 2006.
+UTMD was not billed by Jones Simkins, P.C. for any other fees in either 2008 or 2007.

 Audit Committee Policy and Approval

 The engagements of UTMD's auditors to perform all of the above-described services were made by the Audit Committee.
 The policy of the Audit Committee is to require that all services performed by the independent auditor be pre-approved by the Audit Committee before services are performed.